 My Case Status Says Disposed – What Does That Mean in Ohio Family Court?

 If you’re involved in a family law matter and check your case status online, you might see the word “disposed.”
 At first glance, that can seem confusing or even alarming.
 Does it mean the court made a final decision?
 Can anything else happen?
 Is the case truly over?
-In Ohio, “disposed” has a specific legal […]
+Seeing “disposed” on your case can be […]

 Can Same-Sex Couples Adopt in Ohio?